-With the decision stage we have reached the last stage of the buyer’s journey and possibly the most valuable stage to your business we must engage further to optimize the user experience.
-When a buyer is closer to finalising their decision it is an opportunity for you to encompass and disclose all benefits with the right content.
+With the decision stage, we have reached the last stage of the buyer’s journey and possibly the most valuable stage for your business we must engage further to optimize the user experience.
+When a buyer is closer to finalizing their choice in the decision stage it is an opportunity for you to encompass and disclose all benefits with the right content.

 Content that best supports this stage includes product comparisons, case studies, and customer reviews.
 Content that proves that the product or service does exactly what it promises is key to the buyer during the decision stage.
 Call-to-actions at this stage are aimed to enable further relationship building such as a live demo or a free trial.

 In the Decision stage, buyers have already decided on a solution category.
 They have a profound understanding of specific offerings and they are determined to define the one that best meets their needs.
 Buyers spend significant time researching the website and documentation in order to gain confidence in their decision stage.

 In order to provide the best service, you should step into your customer’s shoes, understand the source of the problem or pain point and think about how your product or service will solve the problem or improve it.
 If your customer succeeds, you will.

 Read practical advice, best practices, and expert tips to help you become a master of your website's buying journey

 It’s Time to Convert Your Visitor

 We should be looking scrupulously at the users that almost became our clients – the ones that nearly signed up.
 They are truly your potential customers as they went through all the steps of the prior stage.
 It may just depend on sending an email, making a call, or scheduling a meeting to conclude the sale – but for that to occur they need to sign up.